margl13/ng_blog/README.md

 * Authentication and Authorization
 * CRUD Operations

-##This Projects covers all fundamentals of Angular
+## This Project covers all fundamentals of Angular
 _______
 * Multiple Modules
 * Components, Template and DataBinding